Virtual-/JadedBot/README.md

+### New JadedBot
+The time came for a rewrite of the bot as the code beforehand was messy and I wanted to be able to add modules into the bot as it's running.
+Thus we now have a new and improved JadedBot 1.5 now with modular plugins.

+More indepth README and installation guide coming in the next commits to this repo.

 ### Installation.

+#### Unix/Linux/BSD
 The easiest time you'll have installing this bot is in a UNIX like environment such a Linux/BSD.

 You made need sudo access for pip3 access aswell as ffmpeg installed on your system if you want to play music over voice channels.